ymedlop/gitops-homelab/README.md

                 └── <addons-2>
 ```

+## Homelab

-For my current homelab I will avoid the environment level because does not have sense for me.
+For my current homelab I will avoid the environment level because does it not have sense for me.
 ```
 clusters/groups
 └── on-prem